 But while you might immediately assume those anxious, stressed, and uncomfortable feelings mean that something’s wrong, the truth is they’re totally normal—and if you know how to harness those feelings, they can actually help you.

-So anxiety can help you perform at a higher level...but how, exactly, does that work?
+So a certain level of anxiety can help you perform at a higher level... but how, exactly, does that work?
 How can you “hack” your anxiety at work and use it to do your best output, increase your productivity, and get even more done?

 Anxiety vs Productivity: How They Interact